What to Expect after Dry Needling Treatments

 Immediately after treatment, you may feel some soreness in the area of the body where you were treated.
 This does not always occur, but should be expected and is considered normal.
 It may take up to a few hours, or even until the next day, to feel an onset of soreness.
 The soreness may vary depending on the individual and the area of the body that was treated.
 It typically feels as though you have had an intense workout at the gym.
 Soreness typically lasts 24 to 48 hours.
 When you come to your follow-up appointment, make sure to indicate to your provider how long the soreness lasted.

 Bruising from the treatment is possible.
 It is not a cause for concern.
 Some areas are more likely to bruise than others, including the shoulders, chest, and portions of the extremities.
-Large bruising rarely occurs, but is possible.
+Large bruising rarely occurs but it is possible.
 Use ice to help decrease the bruising and please call your provider if you are concerned.

-It is common to feel tired/fatigued, energized, emotional, giggly or “out of it” after treatment.
+It is common to feel tired/fatigued, energized, emotional, giggly, or “out of it” after treatment.
 This is a normal response that can last up to an hour or two after treatment.
 If this lasts beyond 24 hours, contact your provider as a precaution.

 There are times when treatment may exacerbate your symptoms.
 This is normal and may indicate that you need to follow up with your practitioner sooner to continue treatment.
 If this continues past the 24-48 hour window, make note of it.
 The information from your report can help your provider adjust your treatment plan.
 Symptom exacerbation does not mean that DN cannot help your condition.